TurkuNLP/toxicity-classifier/README.md

 New annotated data for Finnish based on a sample from Suomi24 is available in the folder annotations in the file all_annotations.tsv and in [huggingface](https://huggingface.co/datasets/TurkuNLP/Suomi24-toxicity-annotated).
 The script for evaluating that data is in the folder predictions.

+## NOTE THAT THERE ARE EXPLICIT EXAMPLES FROM THE TEST DATA BELOW

 ## Examples of mistakes the model makes for the test set

 | ID | Text | Gold label | predicted label |